 Heavenly bamboo plants have many uses in the landscape.
-Leaves change colors from a delicate green in spring to deep maroon in fall though winter.
+The leaves change colors from a delicate green in spring to deep maroon in fall through winter.
 Growing heavenly bamboo is not complicated.
 Heavenly bamboo is the common name of this plant; it is not related to plants in the invasive bamboo family.
 Heavenly bamboo care is simple and straightforward.
 Once you've learned the basics of caring for heavenly bamboo, you can enjoy this attractive plant in your landscape during all seasons.

 About Heavenly Bamboo Plants

 If you're thinking of growing heavenly bamboo, choose a location with full sun.
 Heavenly bamboo plants are attractive as part of a shrub border, in groupings, or even as a standalone focal point.
 Small, white flowers appear in late spring to summer in USDA garden zones 6 through 9 where it is hardy.
 Standard heavenly bamboo plants, Nandina domestica, can grow to 8 feet (2 m.) in maturity with a spread as wide.
 Most vibrant foliage color results from growing in full sun.
 Shorter cultivars of heavenly bamboo plants, such as Wood's Dwarf and Harbour Dwarf, usually reach about 18 inches (45.5 cm.).
 These more compact types of heavenly bamboo plants work well as edging plants around large beds.
 The cultivar Firecracker is a dwarf with brilliant, red fall foliage.
 Whether short or tall, Nandina plants are prized for their deep maroon color in fall and winter.
 Clusters of red berries abound and are useful for indoor holiday arrangements.
 Berries should be removed before the birds get to them, however, as a responsible part of caring for heavenly bamboo.
 Seeds spread by birds tend to easily sprout among native vegetation, giving heavenly bamboo plants the reputation of being invasive.

 Heavenly Bamboo Care